chiahsien/CHTCollectionViewWaterfallLayout/README.md

 @property (nonatomic, assign) CGFloat verticalItemSpacically
 ```

-It's your responsibility to set up `columnCount` and `itemWidth`, they are required.
-Others are optional.

 #### Step 2
-And your collectionView's delegate (which often is your view controller) must conforms to `CHTCollectionViewDelegateWaterfallLayout` protocol and implements the required method:
+Your collectionView's delegate (which often is your view controller) must conforms to `CHTCollectionViewDelegateWaterfallLayout` protocol and implements the required method:

 ``` objc
 - (CGFloat)collectionView:(UICollectionView *)collectionView